DavidDelaunay43/Solar/README.rst

    * - windows
      - /Users/<username>/Documents/maya/scripts

-In Maya, create a Python tab in the script editor the run:
+In Maya, create a Python tab in the script editor then run:

 .. code-block:: python